lsbardel/python-stdnet/README.rst

 Kudos
 =============
 * Redis_ simply because this library uses its awesome features.
-* redis-py_ for the Redis Python client initial implementation which has been subsequently modified.
-* hiredis-py_ for some parts of the C parser.
 * SQLAlchemy_ and Django_ for ideas and API design.
-* Armin Ronacher and Ask Solem for the celery sphinx theme used for the documentation.

 .. _contributing: